hiveot/hub/README.md

 Status: The Hub core is currently being reworked to use the "[digital twins runtime](runtime/README-runtime.md)" with multiple concurrent protocol support.
 (May 2024).

 TODO before alpha:
-5. Minimal web client  (bindings/hiveoview)
+1. Minimal web client  (bindings/hiveoview)
-   * ~~directory viewer~~
-   * ~~configuration editing~~
    * dashboard
-   * admin panel for managing users and devices; starting/stopping of services
+   * admin panel for managing users and devices
+   * admin panel for starting/stopping of services
+   * Only show option to edit config and send actions if the user has permissions
-6. Support for Forms sections in TDD documents describing the protocols to interact with a Thing.
+1. Support for Forms sections in TDD documents describing the protocols to interact with a Thing.
+1. Revisit the vocabulary to integrate or adopt existing vocabularies where possible

+Future Roadmap:
-8. improve the embedded protocol binding (for internal services)
+1. improve the embedded protocol binding (for internal services)
    * improve subscription support to reduce traffic/processing
-9. Revisit the vocabulary to integrate or adopt existing vocabularies where possible

-Future Roadmap:
+1. All services and bindings should send an event when started and stopped
+2. All services and bindings should support a ping method
 1. Support client certificate authentication
 2. Support websockets as return channel
 3. Support UDS for local services